 These rights are not granted by governments.
 They are pre-existing, grounded in natural law, Indigenous legal traditions, and international human rights instruments such as the United Nations Declaration on the Rights of Indigenous Peoples.

-Honouring inherit rights is essential for true reconciliation, justice and decolonization.
-These rights are not negotiable, they are a legal, ethical and relational responsibility that governments and settlers must uphold.
+Honouring inherent rights is essential for true reconciliation, justice and decolonization.
+These rights are not negotiable.
+They are a legal, ethical and relational responsibility that governments and settlers must uphold.

 The push for Indigenous rights in Canada is rooted in ongoing colonialism.
 From the imposition of the Indian Act (1876) to the residential school system, land dispossession and denial of basic rights, Indigenous Peoples have faced systemic efforts to erase their cultures laws and governance.

 Image: People protest outside of Canada’s parliament in support of Attawapiskat Chief Theresa Spence’s strike on January 11, 2013 in Ottawa, Ontario.
-AFP PHOTO/MICHEL COMTE (Photo credit should read MICHEL COMTE/AFP via Getty Images)
+(Photo by MICHEL COMTE/AFP via Getty Images)

 A national voice for Indigenous women and gender-diverse people, NWAC continues to fight for equity, safety, and recognition across all policy areas.